Constant Modulus Waveforms for IoT-Centric Integrated Sensing and Communications: Introduction

 In the development of the 6G framework, massive and sustainable Internet of Things (IoT) is considered as one of the key usage services for mobile users.
-ISAC is able to fulfil the sustainability aspect very well since it supports the sharing of spectral and hardware resources between sensing and communication operations.
-This, in turn, enables emerging IoT applications such as vehicle-to-everything communications, remote sensing, energy management, etc.
+ISAC is able to fulfil the sustainability aspect very well since it supports resource sharing between sensing and communication operations.
+For example, ISAC could allow transmitting a single joint signal for both sensing and communications tasks.
+This enables the reuse of spectrum, transmitter hardware and signal processing, which in turn reduces the size, complexity and power consumption of devices.
+Such efficient resource utilisation can improve the sustainability and reduce the cost of IoT networks, especially those with massive end devices.